Devarapallivamsi/portfolioProjectsDA/Excel Projects/Readme.md

-The bike sales dashboard is visualising the sales pattern by several parameters like average commute distance per day,Age etc,
+The bike sales dashboard displays the sales trend by a number of variables, including age and the average daily commute distance.

 Flow of the project:
-1.Data is cleaned by removing duplicates, formatting the columns etc., 2.Column Age Bracket is additionally created from Age column to segment users based on the age range they come under.
+1.Data is cleaned by removing duplicates, formatting the columns etc., 2.Column 'Age Bracket' is additionally created from column 'Age' to segment users based on the age range they come under.
-3.Pivot tables are created and used for dashboard creation.
+3.In order to develop dashboards, pivot tables are created.
-4.The dashboard also has slicers that would help one to gauge the data based on additional attributes.
+4.Slicers are another feature of the dashboard that allow you to delve deeper into the data by using different criteria.